Midrash HaGadol: Authorship

 According to Higger (1934), the work dates to the late 14th century.
 A discussion of its authorship is provided in Fisch (1940), wherein he reviews the evidence in favor of the three then-prevailing opinions regarding authorship of the Midrash HaGadol, variously that it is the work of Maimonides' son, Rabbi Abraham Maimonides, which opinion follows that of Yiḥyah Salaḥ (an opinion disputed in later generations), or else compiled by David bar Amram al-Adani.

 After discounting Maimonides as a possible author, and reviewing some compelling factors in favor of the other two possible authors, Fisch (1940) offers the conciliatory hypothesis that the work was composed in Judeo-Arabic by Abraham Maimonides and translated into Hebrew by David al-Adani.
-While Fish offers possible explanations for how the work, if indeed authored by Abraham Maimonides in Egypt, came first to be "lost" and then to be rediscovered in Yemen, Strack & Stemberger (1991) find the attribution to Abraham Maimonides "only extremely weakly attested," and report that modern scholars almost uniformly attribute the work in its entirety to David bar Amram al-Adani.
-S. Fish concedes this as well in his Encyclopaedia Judaica article on the topic.
+While Fisch offers possible explanations for how the work, if indeed authored by Abraham Maimonides in Egypt, came first to be "lost" and then to be rediscovered in Yemen, Strack & Stemberger (1991) find the attribution to Abraham Maimonides "only extremely weakly attested," and report that modern scholars almost uniformly attribute the work in its entirety to David bar Amram al-Adani.
+S. Fisch concedes this as well in his Encyclopaedia Judaica article on the topic.